DevonHope/W21-COMP4107-Project-Grootslang/Project/Proposal.md

 The research may consider resource depletion and time-changing effects in the model

-Some resources are essential in building cities, so a model should predict possibilities of the appearance of a resource in given locations
+Some resources are essential in building cities, so a model should predict possibilities of the appearance of a resource in given locations, as well as predict the depletion of resources over time based on previous material extraction.